Mohamed-Mousa11/bold_project/README.md

 - `PROD_DB_USER` – same as `STAGING_DB_USER`
 - `PROD_DB_PASSWORD` – same as `STAGING_DB_PASSWORD`

-> In a real system you'd likely have separate databases or at least schemas per environment; here we share one instance + DB for cost and simplicity and call that out in the architecture decisions.
+> For cost reasons, a single RDS instance is shared in this assessment.

 ---